Metro-Goldwyn-Mayer Television: Beginnings

-In December 1957, the division had 10 TV series deal under consideration with plans for 8 to be in production with two outright owned and produced by MGM and the other six co-productions with independent producers.
-MGM-TV was also in negotiation with California National Productions, NBC's syndicated distribution subsidiary, for a deal to place two series into syndication.
+In December 1957, the division had 10 television series deal under consideration with plans for 8 to be in production with two outright owned and produced by MGM and the other six co-productions with independent producers.
+MGM Television was also in negotiation with California National Productions, NBC's syndicated distribution subsidiary, for a deal to place two series into syndication.

 By 1959, MGM was producing no primetime shows on television after NBC decided not to go with the Jeopardy pilot.
-They would resume producing primetime shows for the 1960-61 TV season.
+They would resume producing primetime shows for the 1960-61 television season.
 Paul Monash joined the company, who served as executive producer of the programs.
 He later left the studio to join 20th Century-Fox Television.
 In 1960, Norman Felton, formerly of CBS joined the studio to serve as program producer.
 In late 1960, MGM received a contract with NBC to obtain two series, that was on the air.

-MGM TV started its own Television network, MGM Family Network (MFN), or MGM Television Network, on September 9, 1973, on 145 stations.
+MGM Television started its own television network, MGM Family Network (MFN), or MGM Television Network, on September 9, 1973, on 145 stations.

 Due to mounting financial difficulties and decreased output, MGM closed its distribution offices in October 1973 and outsourced distribution for its film library for a ten-year period along with selling its music publishing arm to United Artists.